Heather Morris Criticizes Glee Fan for "Offensive" Post About Mark Salling - E! Online

 In early February 2018, shortly after Mark's death, Heather shared a quote attributed to author Robert M. Drake.
 Her Instagram post read, "one day you'll make peace with your demons, and the chaos in your heart will settle flat. and maybe for the first time in your life, life will smile right back at you and welcome you home."

-The 33-year-old actress added the caption "#markwaynesalling," along with a broken-heart emoji.
+The 33-year-old Dancing With the Stars alum added the caption "#markwaynesalling," along with a broken-heart emoji.